-- Unit 1: Intro to World History Themes and Prehistory Global Context: Scientific and Technological Innovation•How is structure created? - Unit 2: Features of a Civilization and the Ancient Civilizations (Fertile Crescent, Nile River, India, China, Japan, Greece, Rome, and World Religions and Philosophies) Global Context: Orientation in Space and Time

-Why do patterns exist in society? - Unit 3: Interactions and Encounters (Kingdoms of Africa and Civilizations of the Americas) Global Context: Globalization and Sustainability - •What determines value? - Unit 4: Middle Ages, Renaissance, Exploration, and Reformation Global Context: Scientific and Technological Innovation •How do individuals impact society through their ideas? - Unit 5: Revolutions Global Context: Fairness and Development •Why does change happen? - Unit 6: World War I and World War II Global Context: Globalization and Sustainability Why do people involve themselves in the affairs of others? - Unit 7: Cold War- Global Context: Fairness and Development Who and/or what is worthy of promoting? - Unit 8: Modern Global Context: Globalization and Sustainability •How is the world interconnected?
+- Unit 1: World History Themes and Prehistory Global Context: Scientific and Technological Innovation How is structure created? - Unit 2: World Religions and the Ancient Civilizations Global Context: Orientation in Space and Time Why do patterns exist in society? - Unit 3: Interactions and Encounters (Civilizations of Africa and Americas) Global Context: Globalization and Sustainability - •What determines value? - Unit 4: Middle Ages, Renaissance, Exploration, and Reformation Global Context: Scientific and Technological Innovation - •How do individuals impact society through their ideas? - Unit 5: Revolutions Global Context: Fairness and Development •Why does change happen? - Unit 6: World War I and World War II Global Context: Globalization and Sustainability Why do people involve themselves in the affairs of others? - Unit 7: Cold War Global Context: Fairness and Development Who and/or what is worthy of promoting? - Unit 8: Modern Globalization Global Context: Globalization and Sustainability How is the world interconnected?